 - Explore how to work with victim-perpetrator dynamics and help disorganized attachment adaptations recover from the devastation of abuse.

-This 3-day training workshop will be held ONLINE using Zoom.
+This training will be held ONLINE using Zoom.
 All necessary Zoom information––as well as login credentials to the learning portal where you can access additional resource materials, slide handouts and recordings of the training (for 60 days) will be emailed to students before the training.